tigerfarm/arduino/Altair101/README.md

 + and yes, connect it to the internet.

 #### Getting Started with an Altair 8800 Clone Front Panel

+The front panel of LED lights and toggles is equivalent to a smartphone's touch screen display.

 [<img width="600px"  src="Altair8800frontPanel15x6.jpg"/>](https://s2js.com/altair/sim.html)